mihirchronicles/themihirchronicles.github.io/src/content/blog/how-to-write-well.md

     - Inversion
     - Multi-disciplinary approach
     - Short experiments
-    - Read, research and take more notes
+    - Questions to research and read more
-        - Questions
-        - Books & publications
     - A note on note taking
 - Outlining
 - First draft
 - Second draft